vibe-project/vibe-project.github.io/_posts/2014-10-10-writing-chat-application.md

 ### Clustering
 What you need to cluster application is Message Oriented Middleware supporting publish and subscribe model. "select sockets and do something" is still valid here so that you don't need to know if this application is going to be clustered or not.

-What you need to do that is to use `ClusteredServer` and to add an action to `publishAction(Action<Map<String,Object>> action)` that publishes a given message to all nodes including the one issued in cluster and to pass a given message to `messageAction()` if one of nodes publishes a message while subscribing.
-Here the "message" to be published to all `Server` in the cluster contains the method call information of `all`, `byId` and `byTag` in some `Server`.
-Therefore, you should use an action implementing Serializable or `Sentence`.
+What you need to do that is to use `ClusteredServer` and to add an action to `publishAction(Action<Map<String,Object>> action)` that publishes a given message to all nodes including the one issued in the cluster and to pass a given message to `messageAction()` if one of nodes publishes a message while subscribing.
+Here the "message" to be published to all `Server` in the cluster contains the method call information of `all`, `byId` and `byTag` occurred in a sepcific `Server`.
+And also it is supposed to be serialized and deserialized so you should use an action implementing `Serializable` or `Sentence`.

 The full code with Hazelcast is like the following: